Real Madrid vs Barcelona – El Clasico, as it is known to football fans all over the world – is widely regarded as the biggest club game on the planet

 Stoichkov was a charismatic figure.
 He is like an “old prizefighter”, writes Richard Fitzpatrick in his book ‘El Clasico’.

 The Bulgarian spent half of his life living under communism.

-The city of Plovdiv was a ‘two faced world’, he described in his autobiography.
+The city of Plovdiv was a ‘two-faced world’, he described in his autobiography.
 The Russian stranglehold was so strong that no other language was allowed to practise.
 On the other hand, it instilled moral values like organisation and discipline.
-In case of Stoichkov, the latter was something he struggled to live with – both as a player and coach.
+In the case of Stoichkov, the latter was something he struggled to live with – both as a player and coach.

 In December 1990, Barcelona met Real Madrid in the final of the Supercopa de Espana at the Camp Nou.
 As always, it was an incendiary battle.
 Cruyff was already sent to the stands for insulting the referee.
 It was time for Stoichkov to do something silly.

 He thought the ref was being partial to Madrid.
 He acted impulsively and stamped on the ref’s foot.
 The referee hobbled away gingerly.
 Stoichkov was banned for three months.

 Real Madrid won 5-1 on aggregate.
 While doing the lap of honour, objects and bottles rained down on top of them.
 Hugo Sanchez, the Real Madrid legend, did something stupid as well.
 He grabbed his crotch provocatively in front of one of the stands for which he was banned for four matches.

 Ahead of Barcelona’s Champions League clash with Real Madrid, Pep Guardiola, uncharacteristically lost his temper in the press conference when he was asked to reflect on a comment made by Jose Mourinho.